Sanidhya-Dobhal/To-do-List-front-end-project/README.md

 ## Features

-- Add tasks with a name and description.
+- Add tasks with a name, description and a task category.
+- Category selection through <u>custom radio buttons</u>
-- When the first task is added a new table is created with serial number , task name and description and actions available for the task to be done.
+- When the first task is added a new table is created with serial number , task name and description, category  and actions available for the task to be done.
 - Tasks are displayed in chronological order.
 - Mark tasks as "done" to remove them from the list.
-- Automatic reduction of serial number when task is completed .
+- <u>Automatic reduction of serial number</u> when task is completed.
 - Additionally, there is a "Clear List" option that allows users to remove all tasks from the list at once.
 This feature provides a quick way to reset the task manager and start afresh without having to delete tasks individually.
-- Simple ,interactive and user-friendly interface .
+- Simple ,interactive and user-friendly interface.
 - Animations have been extensively used
-- Fully responsive web design .
+- Fully responsive web design.
+- <b>Element's width specific responsiveness</b> also applied using the function <u>taskNameWidthHandler</u> for <u>resize</u> event and other places where the width of the task name column changes.

 ## Getting Started